Polynomial kernels for edge modification problems towards block and strictly chordal graphs: Introduction

-\paragraph{Our contribution} We first prove that most variants of the considered problems are NP-Complete, the only exception being the \BGC{} problem that admits a polynomial-time algorithm.
-Secondly, we give kernelization algorithms for all these problems, with different bounds.
-First of all, we begin by illustrating the techniques we will use on the \BGE{} problem and obtain an $O(k^2)$ vertex-kernel.
-This result can be transfered to \BGD{} as well.
-Next, we present a kernelization algorithm for the \SCE{} problem, producing a reduced instance with $O(k^4)$ vertices.
-Eventually, we discuss how this approach leads to $O(k^3)$ vertex-kernels for both \SCC{} and \SCD{}.
-Above all, our purpose is to exhibit general techniques that might, we hope, be extended to kernelizations for edge modification problems towards other graph classes.
-Several such algorithms, e.g.,~\cite{BPP10,DPT21} share the following feature.
+All these classes have in common that they can be defined as chordal graphs, plus a constant number of obstructions.
+Moreover, several known results deal with classes that share a very common feature (see e.g.~\cite{BP13,KU14,BPP10,DP23}).
 Very informally, the target class $\mathcal G$ admits a tree-like decomposition, in the sense that the vertices of any graph $H \in {\mathcal G}$ can be partitioned into clique modules (having the same neighborhood in $H$), and these modules can be mapped onto the nodes of a decomposition tree, the structure of the tree describing the adjacencies between modules.
 Therefore, if an arbitrary graph $G$ can be transformed into graph $H$ by at most $k$ edge additions or deletions, at most $2k$ modules can be affected by the modifications.
 By removing the affected nodes from the decomposition tree, we are left with several components (\emph{chunks}) that correspond, in the initial graph $G$ as well as in $H$, to induced subgraphs that may be large but that already belong to the target class.
 Moreover, these chunks are attached to the rest of graph $G$ in a very regular way, through one or two nodes of the decomposition tree.
 The kernelization algorithms need to analyze these chunks and provide reduction rules, typically by ensuring a small number of nodes in the decomposition tree, plus the fact that each node corresponds to a module of small size.
+However, finding a general framework that captures this particular decomposition does not seem to be an easy task as each class exhibits particular structural properties that may need to be dealt with independently.

+As mentioned earlier, when restricted to completion problems any input graph cannot have large induced cycles and this property may be exploited to design kernelization algorithms.
+This observation lead to the following conjecture by Bessy and Perez~\cite{BP13}. \begin{conjecture}[\cite{BP13}] Let $\mathcal{G}$ be a class of graphs that can be defined as chordal graphs plus a constant number of obstructions Then, the \textsc{$\mathcal{G}$-Completion} problem admits a polynomial kernel. \end{conjecture} Several other questions remain open, for example it is not known whether \textsc{chordal deletion} or \textsc{chordal editing} admit polynomial kernels~\cite{CDF+23}.